ClutchKick2207/Google-Career-Certificates/Google Project Management Certificate/Foundations of Project Management/02 - The project management life cycle and methodologies/02 - Comparing project management methodologies and approaches.md

 		- **When to use**
 			- When the phases of the project are clearly defined
 			- When the tasks have to be done sequentially (i.e. one has to be done for the other to happen)
+			- When changes are difficult/expensive, and therefore are unlikely to occur
+		- **Example**
+			- Catering project, on a very tight budget
+				- *Steps*
+					- Confirm number of guests
+					- Very clearly define menu
+					- Get approval and agreement on menu items and cost
+					- Place order on ingredients
+					- Feed guests
+				- As the budget is limited, you cannot afford to waste any food or budget
+				- Therefore by making it rigid, you can be efficient, but lose out on any flexibility (which avoids you being sidetracked)
+				- Won't allow the client to change the menu when the order is placed
+				- Can choose exactly how much of everything you need because you know exactly how many people are going to be there, and what kind of food is being prepared
 	- **Agile**